Code0987/blog-md/posts/2023-09-10/index.md

 **Data Encapsulation**: You can use closures to encapsulate data within a function, creating a private scope for that data.
 This helps in maintaining data integrity and preventing unintended modifications.

-**Decorator Pattern**: Modifying the behavior of functions without altering their code.
+**Decorator Pattern**: Modifying the behaviour of functions without altering their code.

-**Memoization**: Closures can be used to cache the results of expensive function calls, improving performance by avoiding unnecessary recomputation.
+**Memoization**: Closures can be used to cache the results of expensive function calls, improving performance by avoiding unnecessary re-computation.

 Now, let's dive into some Python code examples to understand closures better.